-• Measure brake chamber stroke with the spring brake released and the air pressure at 100 psi (690 kPa) minimum.
-Correctly installed and functioning auto slack will produce the following strokes:
+- Measure brake chamber stroke with the spring brake released and the air pressure no less than 100 psi (690 kPa). - Brake Chamber Stroke is the difference between the applied and the retracted position of the air chamber pushrod.

+A correctly installed and functioning auto slack adjuster will produce the following strokes: